dougboutwell/redfeedbluefeed/README.md

 on the AllSides ranking system.
 Ostensibly, 0 is neutral and unbiased.The rankings are written to the manifest for each collection of snapshots, so we can reflect the bias of that source at that moment in time.

-## Future To-Do

-This was a fun weekend hackathon project for me, but there are a number of ways this can improve and grow if there's enough interest.
-Off the top of my head:

-- Snap the entire site, rather than just the first N vertical pixels.
-Chop these up into tiles on the backend, and have the client piece them together if they're needed.
-For now, some sites are REALLY tall (i.e. Breitbart), and I don't want each page load to include 40 MB of jpegs just to load a 40k pixel tall snap, nor do I want to pay for hosting or bandwidth for them.

-- Store the rendered DOM as well, for later processing (i.e. extracting headlines as text).
-Lots of good reasons to do this, not the least of which is making the headlines searchable.

-- Make the archiver service less hack-y / more distributed & robust.

-- Fix issues with individual sites missing chunks of images, not wanting to format correctly, etc.

-- Strip ads from pages before saving, perhaps with some customized per-site JS to just remove the offending DOM elements.
-Possible legal issues.
-I dunno.

 ## Building, Running, Development, etc.